Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 </div>

 <!--
+- Through her brilliance and social connections, her path crossed with Charles Babbage.
+In her notes, she wrote the first algorithm intended for implementation on Charles Babbage's Analytical Engine.
+But in her notes, she mentioned something else.
 - Charles Babbage considered the Analytical Engine to be a merely a calculation machine.
 But Ada Lovelace saw a potential for representing natural objects with numbers.
+She saw the potential for computers way before even one of them was built.
+And these days, everything we do with computers is manipulating symbols.
 -->

 ---